gpessa/test-6/README.md

 # Decisions

+- **Typescript:** I love it!
+Make my day better and improve my code.
+It add more works but on a long run it reduce bugs and helps on refactoring
+- **SCSS:** For small project I use css variables but SCSS still helps a lot to share variables and keep the design consistent.
+- **CSS Modules:** in the past I was using BEM to name my css classes, after I discover CSS Modules and I felt in love.
+It allow you scoping, the class name are shorter, less problem on naming conventions.

 ## Things I would improve on a real project

-- Responsive images: given your website is full of images I would handle better the different images used in different resolutions.
+- **Responsive images:** given your website is full of images I would handle better the different images used in different resolutions.
-- Accessibility: I would add title on the images, make buttons more accessible.
-More semantich html cold be used.
+- **Accessibility:** I would add title on the images, make buttons more accessible.
+More semantich html cold be used. etc.
-- Schema.org | https://schema.org/House: I could add attributes by creating a structured data markup schema supported by major search engines
+- **Schema.org | https://schema.org/House:** I would add attributes by creating a structured data markup schema supported by major search engines
-- I would use a routing library to retrieve informations (house id) from the url and make the page more dynamic
+- **routing library:** I would use a routing library to retrieve informations (house id) from the url and make the page more dynamic
-- I would use a state managment technology (redux) to store data and separate logic.
+- **state managment:** I would use a state managment technology (redux) to store data and separate logic.

 ## Available Scripts